A Blossoming Career (1924—1926)

 From there into January 1926, belated publicity surrounding Adrienne’s Universal contract bled into movie periodicals and newspapers.
 She continued to make personal appearances, most notably alongside dancer Olive Ann Alcorn (who appeared in The American Venus) as judges for a “long hair” contest.
 The two were celebrated for their lack of shorn locks, and were picked to judge the contest in conjunction with Alcorn’s appearance at the Hillstreet Theater.

-Later in the same month, Universal began assigning roles for Carl Laemmle’s The Mystery Club (1926), starring Matt Moore and Edith Roberts (not the same one who was “Miss New York”).
+Later in the same month, Universal began assigning roles for Carl Laemmle’s The Mystery Club (1926), starring Matt Moore and Edith Roberts (not the same one who was ‘Miss New York’).
 Adrienne seemed to finally get a role, and is credited in various motion picture publications, but her name is absent from the final cast list.
-As the film appears lost, and no archive holdings are present, confirming her role is an impossibility at the current time.
+As the film appears lost, and no archive holdings are present, confirming the extent of her role and whether or not it was cut is a current impossibility.

 In the meanwhile, Adrienne continued to make herself a known presence at star-studded events in and around Hollywood.
 She was among the crowd at the grand opening of the West Coast Balboa Theater in April; around the same time, she got a break when Universal’s Stern Brothers brought her on for their ”Excuse Makers” two-reeler series.
 Her first outing with them was in Love’s Hurdle (1926).
 Not only was she credited this time around, she was the leading lady opposite Charles King; an illustration of the two appears on a poster for the film.